-All new administrators shall become eligible to participate in the insurance plans currently offered on the first of the month following thirty (30) days of continuous employment.
-The administrator must complete enrollment through the online enrollment portal within thirty (30) days of the eligibility date.
-Administrators are paid in twenty-six (26) biweekly, consecutive payments (unless otherwise noted in the administrator's contract).
-Most deductions are on a 24-pay period basis.
+All new, non-substitute, or part-time eligible employees shall become eligible to participate in the insurance plans currently offered on the first of the month following thirty (30) days of continuous employment.
+These same rules shall apply to employees who become eligible to participate because of a change in employment status.
+The employee must complete enrollment through the online portal within thirty (30) days of the eligibility date.